Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-files-shares/README.md

 const std::string shareName = "sample-share";
 const std::string directoryName = "sample-directory";
 const std::string fileName = "sample-file";

-// Path to the save the downloaded file const std::string localFilePath = "<path_to_local_file>";
+const std::string localFilePath = "<path_to_local_file>";

 // Get a reference to a share and then create it